Charis SIL

-Variant forms of many characters can be chosen in the word-processor.
-For example, for primer-style 'a' and 'g', append ss01=1 to the name of the font in the font-selection window.
+Variant forms of many characters can be chosen in supporting word-processors such as LibreOffice.
+For example, for single-story a and single-story g, append ss01=1 to the name of the font in the font-selection window.
 (Features are appended with a colon and linked with an ampersand - see images at left.)
 Alternatively, customized versions of the fonts can be created with TypeTuner, prior to download, that have those forms preset.

-Features that may be chosen include small capitals, primer-style 'a' and 'g', roman-style 'a' and 'g' in italic typeface, variant forms of capital 'Ŋ', large modifier letter apostrophe and Saltillo, Vietnamese-style diacritics, Serbian-style italics (in Cyrillic), staveless tone letters, and automatic fractions.
+Features that may be chosen include small capitals, single-story 'a' and 'g', double-story 'a' in italic typeface, variant forms of capital 'Ŋ', large modifier letter apostrophe and Saltillo, Vietnamese-style diacritics, Serbian-style italics (in Cyrillic), staveless tone letters, and automatic fractions.

 Phonetician John C. Wells has recommended Charis SIL as an excellent font for displaying IPA symbols.

 Since version 7, it is now simply called Charis.